ahmedshuhel/resume/resume.md

 PosCube(Independent Developer)

 - Designed and developed a restaurant management system (RMS) and integrated online order processing system that is being used by over 150 UK restaurants.
 The system is designed and optimized for POS hardware.
-- Developed and evolved a touch-based UI with WinForms that works with POS terminal by carefully observing usage patterns - achieving a level of user-friendliness that sets us apart.
-- Developed an MVC framework for WinForms with SPA like experience and used in the application.
+- Build an MVC framework for WinForms with SPA like experience and used in the application.
-- Integrated with hardware like POS printer, Label Printer, Caller Id via direct interfacing COM, USB, and serial ports interfacing as well as supporting OPOS standards via POS.NET.
-- Implemented a windows installer for the application with WIX that also creates the backend database and let users configure the system during installation.
 - Designed and developed a tablet-based companion application to take dine-in orders.
 - Developed an online ordering system for restaurants.